EngineersNeedArt/SoftDorothy-SharewareProjects/README.md

 Living in the "college ghetto" in Lawrence, Kansas at the time, just getting a single $10 check in the mail meant my girlfriend and I could get a Pizza Shuttle pizza and two large Cokes that Friday night.
 In time we were getting Pizza Shuttle about every Friday.

-### GlyphaDev.dsk (Shareware, B&W version of Glypha)

-This disk image contains everything to build and run the original, B&W game **Glypha**.
+### Glypha (**`BNDL identifier: sd08`**)

-I wrote **Glypha** (**`BNDL identifier: sd08`**) as a kind of personal challenge.
+I wrote **Glypha** as a kind of personal challenge.
 I wanted to take an existing video game that I was familiar with and see if I could write a kind of *tribute* to it on the Macintosh.
 I suspected that the **Glider** game I had written was to a degree designed around my abilities as a programmer.
 A tribute to an existing game would force me to rise to new challenges dictated by the game.

 <p align="center">
 <img width="435" src="https://github.com/EngineersNeedArt/SoftDorothy-SharewareProjects/blob/adf153c2ea171d3cf4bf468fbd4b8004b060bcca/Images/GlyphaAbout.png">